esolen-cyber/esolen-cyber/README.md

 ### Technical Skills
 - **Operating Systems:** Kali Linux, Windows 10/11, Proxmox
 - **Tools:** Nmap, Metasploit, Wireshark, Burp Suite

-## Career Goal

-My journey with computers has gotten me to this point and I hope that it continues to do so.
-One day I hope to open my own security consultancy firm, performing digital and physical penetration testing.
-I am eager to start my professional technology journey, specifically aiming to join an SOC or Digital Forensics team.

 ## Current Focus